 Green tea and matcha have long been praised by nutritionists for their numerous health benefits.
 They were originally part of Japanese tradition but have since crossed cultures and borders to become a staple for people everywhere.

 Green tea is different from matcha.
-They both come from the Camellia sinensis plant, but matcha is a powdered form while green tea is made of whole, dried leaves.
+They both come from the Camellia sinensis plant, but matcha is made from whole tea leaves ground into a fine powder while green tea is made of whole, dried leaves.
 The growth and preparation process of matcha enhances its strength and its health benefits.
 It also has more caffeine than green tea.

 Both green tea and matcha are excellent choices for health-conscious people.
 Read on to explore more about them, from their differences to their benefits.
 We will also offer a glimpse into their history, as well as investigating how they are made.